nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/terminate_aws.md

 ![](images/Terminate_AWS.png)

+!!!
+Important
-Upon termination, you will loose all the installations and data.
-So it is important to download all useful data before you terminate the instance!
+    Upon termination, you will lose all installations and data.
+Be sure to download all useful data before you terminate the instance!